fidelity/kconnect/docs/book/src/commands/to.md

 ### Synopsis

 use is for re-connecting to a previously connected cluster using your history.
-You can use the history id or alias as the argument.
+If no value is supplied, then you can interactively select a history item to reconnect to You can use the history id or alias as the argument.
 You can also supply - or LAST to connect to last cluster in history (current cluster), or LAST~N for previous clusters